Alan A. Freeman: Career

 Freeman continued to produce records, but shared responsibilities with several others.
-He also produced "Gamblin' Man" / "Puttin' On the Style" and "My Old Man's A Dustman", which were number 1 hits recorded by the skiffle performer Lonnie Donegan.
+He produced "Gamblin' Man", "Puttin' on the Style" and "My Old Man's a Dustman", which were number 1 hits recorded by the skiffle performer Lonnie Donegan (the first two titles being issued on the same single release).
 By 1959, the company had dropped the 'Nixa' part and evolved into simply Pye Records.
 Clark was still recording for Pye, but with little success.
 Freeman found a song that was to relaunch her British career.
 The song was "Sailor", written by David West, a pseudonym for Norman Newell.
-It made number 1 in February 1961.
+It reached number 1 in February 1961.
+Freeman was Clark's producer from 1950 until 1963, when his role was taken over by Tony Hatch.

 Freeman also produced recordings of London performances by Marlene Dietrich, and records featuring British comedian Tony Hancock; the latter's re-enactments of "The Blood Donor" and "The Radio Ham" for an LP was a best seller in 1961.
+The following year, Freeman produced Frank Sinatra's only studio album to be recorded outside America, Sinatra Sings Great Songs From Great Britain.
+For Sammy Davis Jr., Freeman produced the albums Sammy Davis Jr. Salutes the Stars of the London Palladium (1964) and Sammy Davis Jr. Sings the Complete "Dr. Dolittle" (1967).
+In 1968, Freeman moved to Australia, where he freelanced.

-During the 1970s, Freeman was a frequent panellist on ATV's Saturday night talent programme, New Faces.
+Having already taken part in the 1960s television programme Thank Your Lucky Stars, Freeman became a frequent panellist on ATV's 1970s Saturday night talent programme, New Faces, which brought him wider public recognition.

+Freeman continued producing for various labels into the 1980s.
+His last production credit was on a single by comedian Tom O'Connor in 1984.

 Personal life and death

+Freeman lived on Cromwell Road in South Kensington, south west London, from the 1940s to the 1960s.
+He subsequently lived in Park West, part of the Hyde Park Estate.
+After moving to Australia in the late 1960s, he lived in Willoughby, near Sydney.

 Freeman married Shirley Bennett on 22 October 1968, and the couple had two children.
 They were divorced on 1 January 1985.

-Freeman died on 15 March 1985 in Carshalton, in Sutton, Greater London, aged 64.
-He was survived by his sister Pat.
+He died while trying to start a car at his ex-wife's home in Carshalton, Sutton, Greater London, on 15 March 1985, at the age of 64.
+He was survived by his sister, Patricia, and children, Amanda and Scott.